 This distinction is critically important where a limitation period intervenes.

 If, for example, the defendant was sued on a debt but was owed a debt by the plaintiff.
 The first thought would be a counterclaim.
 If, however, the defendant’s debt is old, and beyond the date allowed for its enforcement under the relevant limitation period, can it still be used?
 The answer is no as the cause of action on which the counterclaim is based is now barred by the limitations period.
 The same would be true of a defence of legal set-off under the statutory scheme set out in section 111 of the Courts of Justice Act.

 However, if the defendant can successfully raise the defence of equitable set-off, then no limitation period would prevent them from doing so.
 This was first established in Ontario by the OCA in the Algoma Steel decision.
 Following the English cases on the subject, the OCA concluded that equitable set-off is a true substantive defence, and, as with all substantive defences, can be raised to defend any claim at anytime.
 This amounts in law to an equitable defence.

 Litigation is risky, expensive and often unpredictable.
 Counsel who represents you must know how to gauge and manage risk, keep costs down with efficient and effective strategy, and guide clients through the choices they will face as litigation evolves.

-At Milosevic Fiske LLP, we are adept at crafting litigation effective litigation strategies.
+At Milosevic & Associates, we are adept at crafting litigation effective litigation strategies.
 Our impressive track record speaks for itself.
 We have conducted numerous and lengthy trials, we appear regularly before the Court of Appeal for Ontario, and we have appeared before the Supreme Court of Canada.

 We provide thorough, multi-disciplinary legal advice and representation at mediations, hearings, trials, and appeals across a number of practice areas.
 Call us at 416-916-1387 or contact us online to learn how we can help.